nanomsg/nng/docs/migrating/nng1.md

 `nng_dialer_set` or `nng_listener_set` option.
 This likely means that it is necessary to allocate and configure the endpoint before attaching it to the socket.
 This will also afford a much more fine-grained level of control over transport options.

+## Statistics Use Constified Pointers

+A number of the statistics functions take, or return, `const nng_stat *` instead of plain `nng_stat *`.
+The ABI has not changed, but it may be necessary to declare certain methods variables `const` to avoid warnings about misuse of `const`.